 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, download the AP German Language and Culture Course and Exam Description (CED) and the CED’s companion audio files.
+For more information, download the AP German Language and Culture Course and Exam Description (CED) and the CED’s companion audio files.

 Encourage your students to visit the AP German Language and Culture student page for exam information.